kolamsrinivas/spack/README.md

 So, you can base your Spack deployment on a release branch and `git pull` to get fixes, without the package churn that comes with `develop`.

+The latest release is always available on the `releases/latest` branch.
+Note that doing a `git pull` on this branch can be disruptive when we make a major release, as package recipes will be updated.

 See the [docs on releases](https://spack.readthedocs.io/en/latest/developer_guide.html#releases) for more details.